ergo-services/ergo/README.md

   there is example of usage `examples/nodetls/tlsGenServer.go`

 * Introduced [GenStage](https://hexdocs.pm/gen_stage/GenStage.html) behaviour implementation (originated from Elixir world).
-  `GenStage` is an abstraction built on top of GenServer to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
+  `GenStage` is an abstraction built on top of `GenServer` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
+This implementation is fully compatible with Elixir's GenStage.

   examples are here `examples/genstage`